winner-choichi/iron-rainbow/README.md

 The **Iron Rainbow Simulator** is a physics-based GPU-accelerated tool that simulates and visualizes the unique optical phenomenon of rainbows created by **liquid steel nanoparticles** in the ultraviolet (UV) spectrum.

-Unlike traditional water-based rainbows, these "iron rainbows" occur in the **145-200 nm UV range** and require **30-nanometer droplets** to overcome strong metallic absorption.
+Unlike traditional water-based rainbows, these "iron rainbows" occur in the **230-300 nm UV-C range** and require **30-nanometer droplets** to overcome strong metallic absorption.

 ### Key Discovery

 > **UV rainbows from iron nanoparticles are physically possible!**
 >
-> Through Drude-Lorentz modeling and Beer-Lambert absorption calculations, we discovered that 30nm liquid steel droplets can produce observable rainbow scattering at 145-200nm wavelengths with ~0.13% peak transmittance.
+> Through Drude-Lorentz modeling and Beer-Lambert absorption calculations, we discovered that 30nm liquid steel droplets can produce observable rainbow scattering at 230-300nm wavelengths with ~16% peak transmittance (100x better than shorter wavelengths).

 ---